joao-gueifao-924/bpc-challenge/README.md

 ### External Integrations

 **Git Subtree: opencv/bpc**
-- References the [opencv/bpc](https://github.com/opencv/bpc.git) repository (`baseline_solution` branch), provided by the competition organizers for bootstrapping participants's solutions.
+- References the [opencv/bpc](https://github.com/opencv/bpc.git) repository (`baseline_solution` branch), provided by the competition organizers for bootstrapping participants' solutions.
 - Contains the main estimation, testing, and YOLO11 inference scripts
 - Includes significant custom modifications (see Custom Modifications section)
 - Tracked in `.gittrees` file for manual subtree management (sadly Git does not seamlessly manage Subtrees as it does for Submodules...)